This is the print-friendly version of the following page:

 Where not characterised as minor under C/5.3.7(b), allegations of academic misconduct are dealt with as major cases in accordance with E/8.1.7.
 If a major case of academic misconduct is substantiated, the Executive Dean or Registrar may impose the penalties set out in E/8.1.8.

-(d) Content matching tools
+(d) Content matching and authenticity tools

 (e) Authentication of learning